MAShah-UK/CodeBox/README.md

   * BinarSearchTree - Stores data in tree structure.
 Each node points to two nodes with small
   * LinkedList - Each node points to next node.
   * LinkedListTable - Elements are added/accessed using row and column indicies.
 Table can be flattened into an array.
+  * LRUCacheHM - Least recently used cache implemented using a HashMap.
+Elements are ordered and removed by access time.
+  * LRUCacheLHM - LRU cache implemented using a LinkedHashMap.
   * MinStack - Returns minimum element in O(1) time.
+Uses another stack to keep track of minimum value.
   * Queue - First in first out data structure.
+Uses head and tail references to manage both ends of a list of nodes.
   * Stack - Last in first out data structure.
 * **Exercises**
   * AddLargeNumbers - Uses strings to represent large numbers and add them together.